Understanding status progression and timing

 Overview

 Both translation requests and individual orders have status tracking.
-Requests also include a completed_at
+Requests also include a completed_at timestamp indicating when all translations are ready.

 Request Lifecycle